Beginners Guide: What is Retail Fulfillment? Definition, Types, Challenges, and Strategies for Fulfilling Retail Orders in 2023

 In-House Fulfillment Model

 In-house fulfillment model is where an eCommerce seller provides order fulfillment on their own.
-It is either done by a small-scale business, where the scale is small enough for it to be done in-house, or a huge business which has its own resources such in-house warehouses, human resources, and its own supply chain network.
+It is either done by a small-scale business, where the scale is small enough for it to be done in-house, or a huge business which has its own resources such as in-house warehouses, human resources, and its own supply chain network.

 Here are the pros and cons of the In-house fulfillment model